It’s been a few months since my trip to Jordan, but I left the best for the last – practical tips to plan your own trip.

 After Petra, this is one of my top memories from the trip.
 The landscape looks quite different on a clear sunny day when the blue sky provides a beautiful contrast to the brown and beige sand dunes and rocks in the background.

 Choose one of the recommended hotels I mentioned earlier and book yourself a desert safari.
-These camps are run by Beduins and are very simple, so if you want something like private toilet and bathroom, you will have to pay a bit more.
+These camps are run by Beduins and are very simple, so if you want something like a private toilet and bathroom, you will have to pay a bit more.
 The prices start from somewhere around 15 eur per night.

 What Else to See